dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 ### Word Embeddings

 Since our data is text, we will use a well-known word encoding technique, word embeddings.
-Word embeddings are vectors representation of words.
+Word embeddings are vector representation of words.
 The main hypothesis is that words have a linear relation along with them.
 For example, the linear relation between the word `king` and `queen` is gender.
 So logically, if we remove the vector of `male` to `king` and add the vector of `female`, we should obtain the vector of `queen`.
 That been said; usually, those kind of representation are in dimension `300`, which